 Children's Reading List: Click here to download a reading list of exhibit-related books for kids.

-If you are interested in details on rental of a traveling exhibit created by Elmhurst Historical Museum staff, please contact Lance Tawzer, curator of exhibits, at 630-833-1457 or
+Interested in details on rental of a traveling exhibit created by Elmhurst Historical Museum staff?
+Please contact Lance Tawzer, curator of exhibits, at 630-833-1457 or